How to Create and Adjust Captions Using Subtitle Edit (Free)

 How Subtitle Edit looks when you open it

 This is how Subtitle Edit looks when you open it.
-It’s quite a basic interface but it manages to avoid that cheap look that some software has, and honestly when it comes to video and subtitles, I generally the less complicated it is, the better.
+It’s quite a basic interface but it manages to avoid that cheap look that some software has, and honestly when it comes to video and subtitles, I generally think the less complicated it is, the better.

 Creating Subtitles from Scratch